 These requirements prevent frivolous lawsuits like suing a physician one simply overhears in a busy train station or at a cocktail party.
 They also create a common sense standard for determining the existence of malpractice.
 If these requirements are met, an individual can likely bring a malpractice suit against the treating physician.
 Even so, many malpractice cases can be difficult to prove.

 In almost all cases, expert testimony regarding both the standard of care as well as the relationship between the physician’s failure and the patient’s injury must be provided by a knowledgeable healthcare professional.
-An experienced malpractice lawyer can help determine the validity of a claim in addition to finding medical experts capable of providing the required testimony.
+Our legal partners are experienced malpractice lawyers who can help you determine the validity of a claim in addition to finding medical experts capable of providing the required testimony.

 Visit our Medical Malpractice FAQ page for more answers surrounding the most common questions asked about medical malpractice.